-We also discuss the stability of the FM state against the interaction strength.
+We also discuss the stability of the FM state with respect to interaction strength.
 The magnetization $m$ and the inverse susceptibility $1/(\chi D)$ for $T/D = 0.003$ and $n_{\mathrm{tot}} = 1.02$ are shown in Fig.~\ref{fig_P_v1}.
 When $U$ is small, the PM state is realized with $n_\sigma=n_{\mathrm{tot}}/3$ and $m=0$.
 The susceptibility increases with increasing interaction strength.
-The PM solution suddenly vanishes at $U=U_{c_1} \;(U_{c_1}/D \sim 90)$, and spontaneous magnetization emerges.
+The PM solution suddenly vanishes at $U=U_{c_1} \;(U_{c_1}/D \sim 85)$, and spontaneous magnetization emerges.
 A further increase in the interaction strength leads to a monotonic increase in the magnetization.
 This behavior contrasts with that of the antiferromagnetically ordered state stabilized by the Heisenberg interaction $J\sim D^2/U$, where the magnetization is suppressed in the strong-coupling regime at finite temperatures.
 When the interaction strength decreases from the strong-coupling regime, the magnetization abruptly vanishes at $U=U_{c_2} \;(U_{c_2}/D \sim 62)$.
 Therefore, the system undergoes a first-order magnetic phase transition accompanied by hysteresis.
 In the region $U_{c_2}< U < U_{c_1}$, both FM and PM solutions coexist.

 We show in Fig.~\ref{fig_G_v2} the phase diagram of the SU($3$) Fermi-Hubbard model on the hypercubic lattice.
 We find that two FM phases (FM-I and FM-II) are realized both below and above one-third filling ($n_{\mathrm{tot}}=1$).
-The FM-I phase is characterized by Nagaoka ferromagnetism, where two of three flavors are empty and the other is metallic.
-By contrast, in the FM-II state, two of three flavors are Mott insulating and the other is metallic.
-Therefore, both FM-I and FM-II phases are characterized by $\bm{v}_3$, with negative and positive values, respectively.
+The FM-I phase is characterized by Nagaoka ferromagnetism, where two of the three flavors are empty and the other is metallic.
+By contrast, in the FM-II state, two of the three flavors are Mott insulating and the other is metallic.
+Therefore, both FM-I and FM-II phases are characterized by the flavor-imbalance vector $\bm{v}_3$, with negative and positive values, respectively.
 At the commensurate filling $n_{\mathrm{tot}}=1$, the Mott insulating state is stabilized up to a fairly large temperature, which is proportional to the interaction strength $U$.
 These results indicate that, even in the strong-coupling limit $(U\rightarrow\infty)$, the Mott insulating state with $m=0$ appears at the commensurate filling, implying that FM-I and FM-II states cannot be continuously connected.
-This should be consistent with the fact that the filling occupations for the dominant flavors differ among these states, as illustrated in Fig.~\ref{fig_G_v2}.
+This should be consistent with the fact that the particle density of the dominant flavors differ among these states, as illustrated in Fig.~\ref{fig_G_v2}.